liberland/laws/drafting/drafts/border_law.md

 b.
 Immigration Officers, responsible for determining eligibility for entry and residency in Liberland.
 Immigration Officers shall not have the authority to revoke a visa or immigration status, a power reserved for a Judge.
 3. All Border Officers are immigration officers and should possess a designation that is appropriate for their duties.
 Not all immigration officers are border officers, until they are approved for transfer to perform border control duties at a Point of Entry.]

+## Section 2: Border Officers and their duties

 ### Article 22: Border Officers